 Entrance fee: VND 150,000/ person

-Located in a valley surrounded by ranges of mountains and hills, it takes about 1 hour 30 minutes going by car to My Son Sanctuary from Da Nang, a large city of Central Coast with an international airport.
-It consists of more than 70 tower temples which were built and developed during the 4th century to the 13th century.
+Located in a valley surrounded by ranges of mountains and hills, it takes about 1 hour 30 minutes to go by car to My Son Sanctuary from Da Nang, a large city of the Central Coast with an international airport.
+It consists of more than 70 tower temples, which were built and developed during the 4th century to the 13th century.
 In the era of Champa Kingdom, the sanctuary was the venue for most of the important spiritual ceremonies and also for the tomb of the royal family.

-My Son Sanctuary is the evidence of the existence of a flourishing Champa Kingdom
+My Son Sanctuary is evidence of the existence of a flourishing Champa Kingdom

 If your trip takes place in July 1st of the Cham calendar (around September 25th – October 5th of the Solar calendar), you can join the Kate festival, one of the significant events of Cham people.
 It is a chance for you to observe the cultural rituals and the special forms of entertainment of the Cham community in Vietnam.

 Ha Long Bay is an unspoiled land with thousands of islands, top Vietnamese beaches for summer vacation and picturesque landscape.
 Attached with a myth about a weyr of dragons coming to support the locals, the outstanding features make this land become not only the pride of the locals but also an appealing attraction for nature lovers.